Speech Therapy

 Many, but not all, of our patients are elderly, but strokes, accidents, and injuries can happen to people of any age.
 Sunshine Health Facilities offers speech rehabilitation for everyone.

-Sunshine’s Rehab Speech-Language Pathologists (SLPs) / Speech Therapists are master's-level professionals who’ve completed a postgraduate fellowship and are licensed to work with patients.
+Sunshine’s Rehab Speech-Language Pathologists (SLPs) / Speech Therapists are master-level professionals who’ve completed a postgraduate fellowship and are licensed to work with patients.
 They complete continuing education (CTE) credits to maintain their license.

 Our Speech Therapists coordinate with the care team to create a rehabilitative plan to get the patient as fully functioning and independent as possible.
 Audiologists, Speech Therapists, Physical Therapists, and Occupational Therapists provide different aspects of the patient’s rehabilitation.
 Speech therapy assistants work with Speech-Language Pathologists to help patients through rehab therapy.